openharmony/docs/en/application-dev/reference/apis-telephony-kit/js-apis-sms-sys.md

 **Error codes**

-For details about the error codes, see [ohos.telephony (Telephony) Error Codes](errorcode-telephony.md).
+For details about the error codes, see [Telephony Error Codes](errorcode-telephony.md).

 | ID|                 Error Message                    |
 | -------- | -------------------------------------------- |